TomSHudson/swspy/README.md

 Will be published on readthedocs.org in due course, once the package becomes open source.

-In the meantime, to view the documentation, do: open docs/build/html/index.html
+In the meantime, to view the documentation, do:

+open docs/build/html/index.html

 (or similar)

+## Examples:

+Various example notebooks can be found in the examples directory.